 Try Local Produce at a Market

 St George’s Market has a big international food offering, but for a real taste of Belfast sample locally sourced fish, fruit, vegetables and baked goods.
-Among the stalls you’ll find the famous Belfast Bap (an Ulster fry in a soft white roll) as well as oysters, coffee, tea and confectionary all made in Northern Ireland.
-Or visit the monthly farmer’s market at Inns Cross for specialty meats, artisan sourdough breads and jams.
+Among the stalls you’ll find the famous Belfast Bap (an Ulster fry in a soft white roll) as well as oysters, coffee, tea and confectionery all made in Northern Ireland.

 Visit a Chocolate Factory

 Belfast has plenty of treats in store for chocolate lovers.
 Visit Aunt Sandra’s Candy Factory where you can watch old-time candy making at its best through a viewing window into the quaint factory.
 See how chocolate, fudge and sweets are made and sample some for yourself.
 Or buy local handmade products including macaroons bars, fudge, honeycomb and chocolate from Old Time Favourites sweet shop, which is over 100 years old.

 Northern Ireland is a gin lover’s paradise.
 Take a distillery tour at Rademon Estate Distillery the birthplace of Shortcross Gin and Echlinville Distillery where Jawbox gin is made; or make your own at Belfast Gin and Spirits School.
 Go on a gin walking tour with Taste and Tour or enjoy a gin-soaked afternoon tea with the Tispy Tea at Babel.